chi-dragonflies-2015/curatr/README.md

 Created by Jason Pettus
 as a class assignment for DevBootcamp Chicago

 A play on the word 'curator,' <b>Curatr</b> is a web app for members of the Flickr photo-sharing service, which allows them to create "virtual art galleries" by adding images found throughout the website, searchable by both member-associated criteria (a member's friends, a member's groups, a member's favorites, etc), and criteria belonging to the website as a whole (the newest images globally, the ones with the highest 'interestingness' score, etc).
 The resulting galleries, along with that curator's notes on each image, are then available for the general public to view and explore, regardless of whether or not they are Flickr members themselves.
-(Please note, as a pleasant side effect, Curatr also exists as a better and more intuitive way for members to look through the images associated with their accounts than the built-in functions at the main website, and the app can easily be used just as a sophisticated photo viewer if one wishes.)
+(Please note, as a pleasant side effect, Curatr also exists as a better and more intuitive way for members to look through the images associated with their accounts than the built-in functions at the main website, and the app can easily be used just as a sophisticated Flickr interface if one wishes.)

 ## User Stories